Craig McAughtrie

 Craig James McAughtrie (born 3 March 1981) is an English former footballer who played as a defender for Sheffield United, Carlisle United, Stafford Rangers, Tamworth, King's Lynn, Eastwood Town, Hinckley United and Mickleover Sports.

 Career

 Sheffield United

-Born in Burton upon Trent, Staffordshire, McAughtrie began his professional career as a trainee with Sheffield United, he joined the club on 1 August 1997, but failed to force his way into the first team.
-He spent three seasons on the books at United, but left at the end of the 1999–2000 season, without making a first team appearance.
+Born in Burton upon Trent, Staffordshire, McAughtrie began his professional career as a trainee with Sheffield United; he joined the club on 1 August 1997, but failed to force his way into the first team.
+He spent three seasons on the books at United.
+However, McAughtrie left at the end of the 1999–2000 season, without making a first team appearance.

 Carlisle United

 On 5 August 2000, McAughtrie joined Carlisle United.
 He was not a regular with Carlisle, and during a two-year stint he made 10 appearances and scored once.
 His only goal for Carlisle was a 90th-minute winner in a 3–2 home win against Macclesfield Town on 1 April 2002 in a Third Division match.
 McAughtrie was released Carlisle at the end of the 2001–02 season.